NadavFireman/Big_Data_HW2_Hadoop_Pig/README.md

-# Big Data HW2: Hadoop/Pig Distributed Processing Solution (Grade 85)
+# Big Data HW2: Hadoop/Pig Distributed Processing Solution

 This repository contains the solution for the second assignment in the Big Data course (Shenkar College, IE&M).
 The project processes a fragmented, multi-file customer dataset using **Pig Latin on the Hadoop framework** (MapReduce abstraction) — computing purchase statistics, ranking customers, and performing text processing — with the raw execution output of every script included.